Welcome. We are delighted you are interested in volunteering with us!

 Watch this how-to video on using the Volunteer website.

-On the volunteer website, you can register for opportunities, respond to events, log your volunteer hours, and visualize your impact.
+Register for opportunities, respond to events, log your hours, and visualize your impact.

 Types of Volunteer Opportunities

 One-Time Opportunities: Help improve your parks and the environment by helping with an assortment of opportunities.
 No experience is needed; everyone is welcome to help.